What do clinical trial results mean?

 The primary end point is the thing that the research team are most interested in finding out.
+It is the question that the trial is designed to answer.
 It may be how long people live after different treatments.
 Or how long it is before the cancer comes back.

 Secondary end points are other things that the researchers are also interested in, but they are not the main aim of the trial.
 It may be to find out what happens to the drug in the body, or what the side effects are.

 Below are some of the terms researchers use when they are looking at trial results.

 |Overall survival (OS)||How long people live after treatment|

 |Disease free survival (DFS)||The time between treatment aimed at curing cancer, and signs that it has come back|

 |Progression free survival (PFS)||The time between treatment aimed at shrinking or controlling cancer, and signs that it has started to grow again|